irawoodring/343/names-binding-scope/PITCHME.md

   - Usually allows more access than needed.
   - Restricts program evolution - leading programmers to do things they shouldn't.
     - They may make more things global (Ugh!)
-    - May end up with an awkward designing
+    - May end up with an awkward design

 These issues are largely fixed by encapsulation.
 ---